I think we can all agree, the thought of starting a clothing line is pretty exciting.

 Despite all the disadvantages, you'll enjoy the benefits below:

 - You're able to completely customize your product, which is fabulous you have a specific vision in mind.

-- There's a lot of potentials to increase the perceived value of your product, and therefore your profit margins.
+- There's a lot of potential to increase the perceived value of your product, and therefore your profit margins.